axnsan12/drf-yasg/README.rst

 3. More customization
 =====================

-Should you have need of more fine-grained customization over the schema view and generation, you are on your own to figure out where you need to subclass and plug your functionality.
-Here are a few high-level hints:
+If you need more customization, you can subclass one of the classes involved in the spec generation process:

 -  ``OpenAPISchemaGenerator`` enumerates all the API endpoints registered in Django Rest Framework, inspects their view classes and generates an appropriate ``Swagger`` object describing the API structure
+- ``SwaggerAutoSchema``
 -  ``SchemaView`` gets a ``drf_swagger.openapi.Swagger`` schema object from a generator and renders it into an HTTP response

    -  you can subclass ``SchemaView`` by extending the return value of ``get_schema_view``, e.g.:

       .. code:: python